 Now here is the tragedy.
 We go into town, briskly walking towards those mini sandwiches that I had dreams about the night before.
 I briskly walk for two reasons; food and Disneyland.
 So when I sighted the food establishment my heart dropped into my stomach.
 I neared closer and saw that it was CLOSED until the following day.
 I didn’t want to believe it.
 I cried out to the heavens WHY!? as I shook the barred door.
 I would rather starve than have mediocre food touch my tongue– I’ve never said once.

 Before our evening flight left, we had a bit of time to kill so we waited in the downstairs lobby area meant for business people and opened a bottle of prosecco.
 We took swigs from it trying to drown our sorrows from the breakfast fiasco while we ate sliced deli meat from a package.
 Surprisingly, not even remotely close to the lowest point in my life.

 P.S.
-I am sure you think we are irresponsible idiots and rightly so, but in our defense, we were both working but got paid on a monthly basis.
+I am sure you think we are irresponsible idiots and rightly so, but in our defence, we were both working but got paid on a monthly basis.
 We were going to get money even if we didn’t have money at the time of booking.
 Plus, it’s the Venice Carnival.

 *Don’t believe it, we did not laugh.
 We were hyperventilating that we were going to have to stay on the bus for all eternity in some time loop and never make it to our hotel that we already paid for.